 Once asensei can coach the exercise we can build it into one of the workout programs that is available in the main part of the app and you and everyone else can be coached by asensei on that exercise.

-One of the main benefits to you in helping us teach asensei is that, should you choose to, we can share your capture data and video with our experienced coaches and they can give you personalised feedback on your activity.
+We share your capture data and video with our experienced coaches and they can give you personalised feedback on your activity.
 What you did well, what could be improved and how to improve it.
 So, as well as you benefitting from this direct coaching we also take that feedback and build it into asensei so that asensei can give that feedback directly to everyone else who would benefit from it.

 So, being part of the Senpai program means guiding our development in the sports and exercises you are interested in*, helping asensei learn to coach better and getting personalised feedback on your activity.

 * we have a priority order of sports and exercises that we are working on.
 Your input will help inform that priority list.
 Due to the currently limitations of the size of our team we may not be able to work on your personal top priority in the near future.
 However, we will endeavour to help guide your practice with supplementary training exercises that are higher on our priority order so that you benefit from that supplementary training.
 We will, however, set up capture scripts to capture the exercises you want.
 So just contact us at firstname.lastname@example.org and let us know which exercises you want to capture and we will endeavour to quickly create a capture script for you to use.

 Captures consist of both (App)arel sensor data capture and video capture.
 You'll need to set up your iPhone or iPad so that your exercise will be properly captured on camera.
 You can use either the front facing or rear facing camera.
 Most people prefer to use the front facing camera so that when they are working out during the capture session they can see the screen so they know they are properly in the camera view.